 now has more than all other women!”

-I knew in my heart that this was God’s promise to me, a promise of another child, and because God never breaks a promise, I became pregnant with Babycakes.
+I knew in my heart that this was God’s promise to me, a promise of another child, and because God never breaks a promise, I became pregnant with Cakes.
 However, our trials were not over.
 God was still teaching us to trust Him completely, and to lean on Him in times of trouble.
 At 7 weeks, I had a threatened miscarriage, due to a subchorionic hematoma.
 While lying on a cot in the emergency room hallway, I again cried out to God, begging Him to please, please not take my baby.
 Thankfully, the ultrasound showed that Cakie’s little heart was still going strong, but I was placed on bedrest, while we waited for the bleeding to stop.
 During that time, I again prayed to God for reassurance, and he again gave me the same verse, in a completely different book of the Bible!
 This time, I opened directly to Isaiah 54:1, which is the exact same verse as above.
 What a wonderful God, that he would give me such comfort!
 He was reminding me of His promise, reminding me that I can always trust in Him.

-Throughout my pregnancy, the Lord saw us through several more episodes of bleeding, preterm labor, and 6 more weeks of bedrest (you can read my bedrest diary here).
-On 11/8/06, we finally welcomed our precious Baby C. only two weeks early, and she was healthy and strong.
+Throughout my pregnancy, the Lord saw us through several more episodes of bleeding, preterm labor, and 6 more weeks of bedrest.
+On 11/8/06, we finally welcomed our little Cakes. only two weeks early, and she was healthy and strong.
 Praise God!

 We have one remaining frozen embryo, and right now we’re trying to determine the right time to have another FET.
 The odds of success are poor with only one embryo, but I know that with God, nothing is impossible.
 I’m struggling with great fear and anxiety after my last pregnancy, and I’m definitely not looking forward to the daily shots, physical discomfort, and emotional upheaval.
 I’m hopeful that our upcoming vacation will give me time to rest, think, and pray for clear guidance and peace.
 I ask you, my dear readers, to please pray for us as well.
 As my story shows, prayer is powerful.[print-me/]